Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/containers_slides.md

 - Reproducible environments for developing and testing (DevOps)
 - Container hype strongly driven by [Docker](https://www.docker.com/).
 - More and more in science
-    - High-performance computing, "Bring Your Own Environment" (BYOE)
+    - High-performance computing, "Bring Your Own Environment"
     - Reproducible research

 ---